incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 ## A Product Roadmap is an Outcome of Agile Ceremonies

-The product roadmap is constantly evolving based on iteration ceremonies.
+The product roadmap is constantly evolving based on Agile ceremonies.
 These could be backlog refinement sessions, demos, and more.

 Iterations include
-- constantly refining the backlogs,
 - moving stories based on the changes in priorities,
 - adding new stories to the backlog.